Codequirk/Ai-Driven-System_codequirk/README.md

 # Ai-Driven-System_codequirk
+📌 Project Description
+This project is an AI-powered system that allows users to query weather data using natural language (NL) queries.
+It dynamically selects relevant data from a JSON-based weather dataset and filters the most relevant results using NLP techniques (spaCy).

+The system understands and processes queries like:
+✔ "What is the temperature today?"
+✔ "Will it rain tomorrow?"
+✔ "What was the humidity in Bangalore yesterday?"
+It then retrieves and displays the most relevant weather information from the dataset.

 This AI-powered system dynamically selects relevant weather data from a **JSON dataset** based on **natural language queries** using **spaCy** for NLP.

 ## 📌 Features